wp-plugins/tdo-mini-forms/Readme.txt

 * New Template Tag: tdomf_can_current_user_see_form() returns true if current user can access the form
 * Simple question-captcha widget: user must answer a simple question before post will be accepted.
 * "I agree" widget: user must check a checkbox before post will be accepted.

+= v0.71: 28 September 20076 =

+* Two small mistakes seemed to have wiggled into the files before 0.7 was released.
+Still getting the hang of SVN I guess.